 EPA Says Air Quality in Belding Meets Safe Lead Standards

-August 1, 2017 - Yesterday, the Environmental Protection Agency (EPA) officially recognized that the air quality in Belding, Mich. meets safe levels for lead.
+August 1, 2017: Yesterday, the Environmental Protection Agency (EPA) officially recognized that the air quality in Belding, Michigan meets safe levels for lead.
 The designation is only possible after at least three years of air sampling with results below the national health standard level.

 The issue came to light in 2010 when air monitors used by the Michigan Department of Environmental Quality (MDEQ) detected high lead levels in the air.
 Further testing revealed high lead levels in soil in a neighborhood near Mueller Industries, a brass parts manufacture in the area.